 2. Shop only at secure e-commerce sites

-In this context we meant the website is operating under a secure connection.
-Check the browser address and make sure you find HTTPS / closed lock symbol instead of HTTP / open lock symbol.
+In this context, we meant the website is operating under a secure connection.
+Check the browser address and make sure you find an HTTPS / closed lock symbol instead of an HTTP / open lock symbol.